johnros/johnros.github.com/_posts/2018-07-27-cherry-brain.md

 ---
 layout: post
-title: "The Spatial Specificity Paradox in brain imaging, remedied with valid infinite circular inference"
+title: "The Spatial Specificity Paradox in brain imaging, remedied with valid, infinitely-circular, inference"
 description: "Our latest contribution on localization of brain activation"
 category:
 tags:  [statistics, machine-learning, brain]